Nicolas Bodington

-Nicolas Redner Bodington OBE (6 June 1904 – 3 July 1974) was a British journalist and during the Second World War second in command of the F (French) section of the Special Operations Executive (SOE).
+Nicolas Redner Bodington (6 June 1904 – 3 July 1974) was a British journalist and during the Second World War second in command of the F (French) section of the Special Operations Executive (SOE).
 The purpose of SOE was to conduct espionage, sabotage and reconnaissance in occupied Europe and Asia against the Axis powers, especially Nazi Germany.
 In France, SOE agents allied themselves with French Resistance groups and supplied them with weapons and equipment parachuted in from England.
 Bodington led three missions to occupied France.

 Bodington was associated with one of the most controversial and much-studied events in the history of SOE: the destruction of the Prosper network of SOE agents in France, the execution of many agents, and the disinformation campaign by the German Sicherheitsdienst (SD).
 Bodington defended the double agent, Henri Déricourt, who played an important role in Prosper's downfall.